VS Code is one of the most used code editors among developers, and it has some amazing features to help developers increase their coding speed.

 2. Select word

-This is used to select the word where your cursor currently is.
+This is used to select the word where your cursor currently is in VS code studio.

 Mac — Command + D